Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 Nielsen et al. (1993), DOI: 10.1016/S0737-0806(06)81526-1

-Zeolite (especially clinoptilolite ) is used in animal husbandry to relieve stress on animals' bodies.
+Zeolite (especially clinoptilolite ) is used in animal husbandry to reduce the strain on the animals' bodies.
 Studies show:

-– Zeolite can bind mold toxins in the feed so that they do not enter the body.
+Zeolite can bind mold toxins in feed , preventing them from entering the body.

-– In cows, for example, the toxin aflatoxin in milk fell by over 50% .
+– In cows, for example, the toxin aflatoxin in the milk decreased by over 50% .

-Less diarrhea and improved blood values were observed in pigs and dogs.
+– Fewer cases of diarrhea and better blood values were observed in pigs and dogs.

 📚 Sources: